Modes ~ For the Backup Guitarist

 They are a system of classifying music scales that are used in traditional Celtic music.

-Below I will use chord names using letters but also their position on the scale with roman numerals, where Capital letters signify Major chords and lowercase signify minor chords.
+Below I will use chord names using letters.
+I will signify their position on the scale with roman numerals, (II/iv), with uppercase being Major chords and lowercase being minor.

-Traditional music rarely, if ever, uses the 7 diminished chord and we will ignore it.
+Traditional music rarely, if ever, uses the seventh (vii) diminished chord and we will ignore it.

 I Ionian